What aligns with the Trainer’s thoughts?

 Your body is made of a lot of things, but the majority of your body consists of water.
 In fact, did you know that the average adult body is made of 57-60 percent water?
 That means that if you’re not staying hydrated, you’re depleting yourself of what it really needs to thrive.
 Whether you spend the majority of each day typing away at the office,

 or training for a marathon, your body depends on enough water—roughly six to eight tall glasses of water a day—to repair and replenish what you’ve lost throughout the day.
 Feeling fatigued?
 Being dehydrated may be to blame.
-Not losing weight like you hoped, no matter how many squats you endure and miles you run?
+Not losing weight as you hoped, no matter how many squats you endure and miles you run?
 Drink up, because when you start your day well hydrated—and stay hydrated throughout the day—you’ll meet your goals with gusto in less time than you even realize!

 Rule #2: Using Proper Form